Arisa Nakajima: Seadlinnng (2017–present)

 On January 26, 2017, Nakajima wrestled her first match as a freelancer for Seadlinnng, losing to the promotion's founder Nanae Takahashi in the main event.
 After the match, Nakajima stated that she would not give up until she defeated Takahashi and offered to join Seadlinnng, which was accepted by Takahashi.
 On October 3, 2018, Nakajima participated in an eight-woman single-elimination tournament to crown the inaugural Beyond the Sea Single Champion, as she advanced to the finals where she was defeated by Takahashi on November 1.
 On December 13, Nakajima, alongside Ayame Sasamura, defeated Borderless (Rina Yamashita and Yoshiko) to win the Beyond the Sea Tag Team Championship.
 Nakajima and Sasamura vacated the title on February 28, 2019, after Sasamura was sidelined with a leg injury.

 On March 20, Nakajima and Sae defeated Himeka Arita and Miyuki Takase to win the vacant Beyond the Sea Tag Team Championship.
 The duo held the championship until April 28, when they lost the title to Himeka Arita and Miyuki Takase.
 On September 18, Nakajima defeated Takumi Iroha to win the Beyond the Sea Single Championship.
 On November 2, Nakajima successfully defended the title in a Hair vs. Hair match by defeating the inaugural champion Takahashi, forcing her to shave her head.
 On July 13, 2020, Nakajima lost the title to Yoshiko, ending her reign at 299 days with four successful title defenses.
 On October 3, Best Friends won the Beyond the Sea Tag Team Championship, when Fujimoto and Nakajima defeated Hiroyo Matsumoto and Yoshiko.
 On November 27, Best Friends lost the title to the team of Sareee and Yoshiko.

 On January 23, 2021, Nakajima alongside Takahashi defeated the team of Sareee and Yoshiko to win the Beyond the Sea Tag Team Championship.

+On April 21, 2024, Nakajima announced her retirement set for August 23rd.
+On August 23, 2024, in her retirement match, Nakajima teamed with Tsukasa Fujimoto losing to Hiroyo Matsumoto and Hanako Nakamori after being pinned by Matsumoto.